Garmin GPSMAP 67i Review & InReach Device Comparison

 Review of the Best Hiking GPS: Garmin GPSMAP 67i

-As much as I loved my Garmin InReach Explorer+, I was devastated when it got stolen.
-However, the 67i quickly turned that disappointment into excitement, because it immediately felt like a significant upgrade!
+I loved my Garmin InReach Explorer+, so I was devastated when it got stolen.
+But the 67i quickly turned that disappointment into excitement.
+It immediately felt like a major upgrade.

 • Lens Material: Chemically strengthened glass